rhapsodyai/PyPong/README.md

 A quick clone of the hit game Pong!
-A blast hit party from the 70s, Pong is one of the first games ever made, and an important piece of video game history.
+A blast hit party game from the 70s, Pong is one of the first electronic games ever made, and an important piece of video game history.

 # Installation Instructions